-- All preclinical coursework must be satisfactorily completed prior to sitting the USMLE, STEP 1 examination. - All first time takers without academic deficiency or remediation must sit no sooner than June 1 of each year and no later than June 30. - Students who wish to delay taking Step 1 beyond the June 30 are required to submit a written request to the SAPP committee explaining the reason for the exam delay. - Students taking the Step 1 exam after June 30 must post a passing score before starting a clinical rotation.
+- Students must demonstrate evidence of readiness to pass the Step 1 examination before being authorized to take it, even if they have been allowed to register for the exam.
+Students must demonstrate at least one of the following to be approved to take the exam. - Examsoft average of at least 75% in all courses in January of MD-2 year - CBSE passing score 70% on the April exam - Average of 70% or higher on all year 2 NBME exams - Documented CBSA with over 70% correct - All preclinical coursework must be satisfactorily completed prior to sitting the USMLE, STEP 1 examination. - Students must demonstrate readiness to be approved to schedule Step 1.
+Readiness can be demonstrated by exam grades and/or subject exam scores or practice exam scores showing percentage correct consistent with readiness. - All first-time takers without academic deficiency or remediation must sit no sooner than June 1 of each year and no later than June 30. - Students who wish to delay taking Step 1 beyond the June 30 are required to submit a written request to the SAPP committee explaining the reason for the exam delay. - Students taking the Step 1 exam after June 30 must post a passing score before starting a clinical rotation.
 Once a rotation starts, a student will not be allowed to join that rotation unless passing Step 1 score is known before the start of that rotation.
 This means that a student should plan to sit for the exam AT LEAST 4 weeks before the start of the next rotation to allow sufficient time for the score to be released. - Students will not be allowed to start rotations if they have not sat for the STEP 1 at least once. - Student third year rotation schedules are set by June 1 for the rotation year starting in July of the same year.
 All students' third year schedules are compiled using a lottery system.
 Students who delay taking the Step 1 examination beyond June 30 will not be able to start on the first rotation.
 Students with examination dates of July 1 or later must have a documented pass on Step 1 in order to start a rotation.
-Their schedule will remain as set (in the June 1 schedule) and they will be eligible to start the next rotation on their original schedule after receipt of a passing score. - Students who took Step 1 by June 30 with failing scores reported after the start of rotations will complete the rotation then study for and repeat Step I and post a passing score prior to restarting clinical rotation.
-Students who are delayed by 16 weeks or more will not graduate with their class in May. - Students with a failing result on Step 1 must seek individual counsel with the Associate Dean of Student Affairs and devise a study plan and examination schedule that aligns with the
+Their schedule will remain as set (in the June 1 schedule) and they will be eligible to start the next rotation on their original schedule after receipt of a passing score at the start of the next rotation or block. - Students who took Step 1 by June 30 with failing scores reported after the start of rotations will complete the rotation then study for and repeat Step I and post a passing score prior to restarting clinical rotation.
+Students who are delayed by 16 weeks or more will not graduate with their class in May.

+• Students with a failing result on Step 1 must seek individual counsel with the Associate Dean of Student Affairs and OSLER and devise a study plan and examination schedule that aligns with the rotation schedule.